-Earlier we looked at the return on sales for Apple.
+Earlier we already looked at the return on sales for Apple.
 Another profitability ratio on which the financial markets focus is earnings per share, also known as EPS.
 This ratio divides net income by the number of shares of stock outstanding.
-According to the earlier exhibit, Apple increased its EPS from \$5.72 in 2013 to \$6.49 in 2014, which indicates growth of about 13% - excellent for a company that is already among the world's largest.
-Well-paid analysts will spend hours to understand how these results were achieved every time Apple issues new financial statements.
+According to the earlier exhibit, Apple increased its EPS from \$3.31 in 2020 to \$5.67 in 2021, which indicates growth of more than 70% - excellent for a company that is already among the world's largest.